UoB-COMSM0166/2026-group-6/README.md

 ## 6.1 Qualitative Evaluation
 ### Heuristic Evaluation
 We invited several evaluators to trial our game and assessed the interface according to Nielsen's ten usability heuristics.
-This approach was chosen because heuristic evaluation is a common and effective method for identifying usability issues within interactive systems (Nielsen & Morich, 1990; Nielsen, 1994).
-During the evaluation, we recored primary usability issues and assessed their severity based on frequency, impact, and persistence, thereby calculating an overall severity score (Table X).
+This approach was chosen because heuristic evaluation is a common and effective way to identify usability issues within interactive systems (Nielsen & Morich, 1990; Nielsen, 1994).
+During the evaluation, we recorded the primary usability issues and assessed their severity based on frequency, impact, and persistence, thereby calculating an overall severity score (Table X).

 <p align="center">
 <b>Table X. </b> Heuristic Evaluation of <i>Echoes of Purity</i>